-eScholarship provides a suite of open access, scholarly publishing services and research tools that enable departments, research units, publishing programs, and individual scholars associated with the University of California to have direct control over the creation and dissemination of the full range of their scholarship.
-Among its services is providing a repository for postprints of articles by University of California authors. (http://escholarship.org/publish_postprints.html)
+eScholarship is UC's institutional respository.
+It is administered by the California Digital Library. eScholarship provides a suite of open access, scholarly publishing services and research tools that enable departments, research units, publishing programs, and individual scholars associated with the University of California to have direct control over the creation and dissemination of the full range of their scholarship.

 Merritt is a University of California Curation Center (UC3) repository for digital assets of all kinds, including texts, images, videos, audio recordings and datasets.
 Use Merritt to provide long-term preservation of digital assets, manage and share your research with others, or meet the data sharing and preservation requirements of a grant-funded project.